 In addition, the recycling industry relies heavily on content from business sites in order for their operations to be viable.
-Given the closures associated with COVID 19,this stream has decreased by over 20%.
+Given the closures associated with COVID-19, this stream has decreased by over 20%.
 One of the largest challenges of recycling in general is accumulating enough content to operate one plant alone.
-The effects of the pandemic put the feasibility of recycling targets and even basic plant operation at jeopardy.
+The effects of the pandemic puts the feasibility of recycling targets and even basic plant operation at jeopardy.

 It is time to leave unsustainable household, business and government practices in the past and work toward a ‘green recovery’ plan.
 Victoria and South Australia’s government will be rolling out a campaign in the next few weeks to educate the public on recycling.
 Ensure you continue to educate yourself on plastic pollution as the world starts to heal from the pandemic and implements strategies moving forward.
 By educating ourselves and spreading the word about the plastic crisis, we pave a path towards a sustainable future for generations to come.

 4 June 2020